Beckers, Savina, and Moesler named 2019 Cannon River Champions

 This past summer she helped CRWP secure a student worker to help with our “Year of Water” and the “We Are Water” exhibit that visited the Weitz Center on the Carleton College campus.

-Cannon River Watershed Partnership is thrilled to honor these leaders in southeastern Minnesota and is proud to be a local leader for clean water.
+Cannon River Watershed Partnership is thrilled to honor these leaders in Southeastern Minnesota and are proud to be a local leader for clean water.